 In Zaire, the arrival of a delegation from the International Monetary Fund (IMF) has coincided with the opening of the sixth international trade fair.

-In Zaire, the arrival of a delegation from the International Monetary Fund (IMF) has coincided with the opening of the sixth international trade fair.
+Background: In Zaire, the arrival of a delegation from the International Monetary Fund (IMF) has coincided with the opening of the sixth international trade fair.
 The IMF delegation is to have a series of meetings with Zairean bank officials on plans to revive the country's ailing economy.
 Zaire's President, Mobutu Sese Seko is hoping that the international interest in the fair will help his efforts to rebuild the economy.

 SYNOPSIS: The President opened the trade fair on Monday (16 July).
 He was accompanied by a State Commissioner, Bomboko Kukumba, on a tour of inspection over the twenty four thousand square metre site.